International Political Economy

 The International Political Economy (IPEC) major provides students with the multi-disciplinary and methodologically rigorous tools needed to understand and analyze the interaction between political and economic forces around the world.
 These tools, as well as the substantive knowledge gained, serve students who pursue graduate work, careers in the private, public, or non-profit sector, or careers in international or non-governmental organizations.
 The IPEC major derives in part from the overlap between economics and political science.
 In addition, the IPEC major goes beyond these constituent disciplines and provides students with knowledge of a variety of areas including, but not limited to, the problems of globalization, the processes of economic development and reform, and the role of political power in economic policymaking.

-Students acquire both analytical tools and substantive expertise through unique core courses as well as through foundational courses in international economics, international politics, economic theory, econometrics, and international political economy.
+Students acquire both analytical tools and substantive expertise through unique core courses as well as through foundational courses in international economics, international politics, economic theory, statistics, and econometrics.
 Students also gain expertise in specific areas by further specializing in subsequent courses.
-All students apply analytical tools to a particular topic of interest by writing a senior thesis.
+All students apply theoretical and statistical tools to a topic of interest by writing a research paper or a senior thesis.

 Substantively, International Political Economy analyzes how international and domestic political factors interact with economic factors to determine outcomes in a wide variety of areas.
-The scope of inquiry ranges from mature capitalist countries to developing economies.
+The scope of inquiry spans across nation states and regions with different political systems and in different stages of economic development.
 The focus is on issues that cannot be properly understood without insights gained from both international economics and international politics.
 This requires an understanding of the methods and principal issues animating the areas in which these fields intersect.

 To do this, students learn: